marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 *BnFT.A2* is generally 5 fold more highly expressed across the time series relative to *BnFT.C2.Random*[^napusgenomeexplanation], while *BnFT.A7* is 2\ -\ 3 fold more highly expressed than *BnFT.C6*.
 This genome of origin bias suggests that the A genome copies potentially influence flowering to a greater extent than the C genome copies.

 [^napusgenomeexplanation]: The *B. napus* reference genome[@napus_genome_2014] constructed sequence scaffolds that were joined to generate 19 pseudochromosomes.
 Scaffolds that mapped to a pseudochromosome but could not be oriented were denoted 'random'.
 Unmapped scaffolds that could be assigned to the A or C genome were denoted 'Ann' and 'Cnn' respectively.
 Scaffolds that were not mapped during any of these steps were denoted 'Unn'.
+Throughout this work, similar notation is used to indicate the scaffold on which the gene is located.

 To determine whether the *BnFT* genes exhibit tissue specific expression, the expression of these four genes was analysed in the apex samples.
 In the apex, only two of the *BnFT* genes are expressed; *BnFT.A7* and *BnFT.C6* (Figure \ref{figure:225:ftapex}).